Meet the Staff

 Fun Fact: Christy enjoys collecting “zines” from her travels.

-As the Customer Service Specialist, Christy welcomes visitors at the front desk and takes care of all front-of-house needs.
+Christy coordinates the international admissions processes in ISSS.
 After earning her B.A. in English Literature from University of Cincinnati, Christy jumped around from Virginia to Colorado before finally settling in Savannah, GA.
 While in Savannah she taught elementary education before ultimately getting her Masters of Education in Adult Education and Community Leadership from Armstrong Atlantic State University.
-She recently relocated to Atlanta to join the ISSS team!
+She relocated to Atlanta to join the ISSS team!
 In her free time Christy enjoys being active in the outdoors, yoga, and spending time with 3 nieces.

 International Student Advisor